webblocksapp/deel-react-app/README.md

 ## Additional notes

 - Webpack, tsconfig and jest definitions were done from scratch.
-- Project coverage is at 100%, for executing tests run:
+- Project coverage is at 100%.
+For executing tests run:

 ```bash
 yarn test